RAHUL-creator2005/BMIcalculator-React/README.md

 Identifier: bmi-calculator-react

 Description:

-BMI Calculator Web App built using React and Vite.
+BMI Calculator React is a lightweight web application built with React and Vite.

-Allows users to input weight and height to calculate Body Mass Index (BMI).
+Users can input their weight and height to calculate their Body Mass Index (BMI) instantly.

-Uses React components for modular UI.

-Styled with CSS for a clean and responsive design.

-Demonstrates state management, event handling, and basic calculations in React.
+The project demonstrates React component structure, state management, event handling, and responsive UI design.

 Source code available on GitHub: https://github.com/RAHUL-creator2005/BMIcalculator-React